 In 15 major metro areas, a recent Merritt Hawkins study covering the medical specialties of cardiology, dermatology, orthopedic surgery, and obstetrics and gynecology, found appointment wait times increased 25% from 2014 to 2017.
 Wait times averaged 24.1 days across the study, with some extreme cases waiting 165 days for an appointment.

 On top of the anguish and emotional impact of waiting for care, diseases and illnesses can progress as patients sit in appointment queues for weeks or even months on end.
-As NEJM describes, “long waits before appointments, particularly specialist appointments, often contribute to the development of avoidable complications,” which cause more difficult health cases both for the patient and for the physicians caring for them.
+As NEJM describes, “long waits before appointments, particularly specialist appointments, often contribute to the development of avoidable complications,” which cause more difficult health cases for the patient and the physicians caring for them.

 There are notable effects on healthcare operations that add to the need to decrease patient waiting times as a crucial avenue for improving healthcare overall.
-For example, long wait times for appointments increase the prevalence of no-shows, indicating that patients are either frustrated enough to not follow through on scheduled appointments or forget appointments altogether because of the long interim period.
+For example, long wait times for appointments increase the prevalence of no-shows, indicating that patients are either frustrated enough not to follow through on scheduled appointments or forget appointments altogether because of the long interim period.

 Sometimes appointments can even be moved around by specialist physicians at the last minute, leaving patients in limbo for even longer.

 Additionally, long wait times frequently lead to patients receiving inefficient care.